status-im/specs/README.md

 ## How to contribute

+You can read about how to build this project [here](./DEVELOPMENT.md).

 1. Create an issue for a new Status Improvement Proposal (SIP) or some bug that you'd like to address
 2. Create a corresponding PR and ping some existing SIP editors for review